Legal Analyst Job Opportunity

 Human Rights Researcher Job Opportunity

 The Iran Human Rights Documentation Center (IHRDC) has an immediate opening for a researcher capable of working in both Persian and English.
-The position is available immediately and is guaranteed through September 30, 2014, with the possibility of becoming permanent.
+The position is available, beginning on July 15, 2015 and is guaranteed through March 25, 2016, with the possibility of becoming permanent.

 The successful applicant will work closely with IHRDC human rights lawyers to compile reports on systemic human rights abuses inside Iran.
-Salary is negotiable.
+Salary offered is between USD $40,000 and $45,000 per annum, and will be based on experience and qualifications.
 The position offers excellent medical benefits and annual vacation.

-- Research of current and historical events in Iran
+- Research current and historical events in Iran

-- Collection of documents related to Iran human rights investigations, including documents from official Iranian sources, international organizations, NGOs, foreign governments, newspaper clippings, photographs, and legal proceedings
+- Collect documents related to human rights investigations, including documents from official Iranian sources, international organizations, NGOs, foreign governments, newspaper clippings, photographs, and legal proceedings

-- Translation or document comparison between Persian and English versions of texts
+- Translate or compare documents between Persian and English versions of texts

 Fluent Persian language skills, including reading, writing and comprehension are required.
-English fluency is strongly preferred.
-Strong social networking skill is preferred.
+Some knowledge of English is also required.
 An undergraduate degree is desirable but not necessary.
-Candidates must be able to travel domestically and internationally.
+Candidates must be able to relocate to New Haven, Connecticut.
+It is preferred that candidates be able to travel domestically and internationally.

-Applicants should email their resume and a cover letter to firstname.lastname@example.org on or before May 15, 2013.
-Applicants will be considered on a rolling basis.
+Applicants should email their resume and a cover letter to firstname.lastname@example.org by July 10, 2015 or mail it to:

 The Iran Human Rights Documentation Center (IHRDC) is a registered 501(c)(3) non-profit organization located in New Haven, Connecticut.
 The Center was founded in 2004 by a group of human rights scholars, activists, and historians to document the patterns of human rights abuse in Iran and to promote accountability, a culture of human rights and the rule of law in Iran.